suphawadeeth/Data-Analytics-Ironhack/mini-project/README.md

 #### Why?
 - They want to buy the best player, to build the best team
-- With cheapest one, but nest quality
+- With cheapest one, but best quality

 #### What are they looking for?
 (In best of each position)